-Soon after, I saw a day-long course on slugs offered by the School for Field Studies (who offer lots of fabulous courses) run by Chris du Feu (who you can email on firstname.lastname@example.org).
+Soon after, I saw a day-long course on slugs offered by the School for Field Studies.
+FSC offer lots of fabulous courses, this one is run by Chris du Feu (who you can email on firstname.lastname@example.org).

 We assembled at the Bishop’s Wood FSC centre (worth a visit in its own right) and Chris started off giving us an introduction to slugs.
 First we had a simplified look at the anatomy of a slug:

 Slug anatomy (an annotated version the other of my current slug illustrations)

 Next, he chatted about the complexities and contradictions of slug classification.
 He simplified it down to four families we could find in the UK.
 This made a seemingly daunting task really accessible.
 We also learned that not all slugs are pests, and that they are wrongly maligned and grossly under-recorded across the British Isles.

 Traditional Slug classification, Chris made this far less intimidating!

 He recommended online resources (such as the British Conchological Society and the Museum of Wales Slug pages) and reference books (which I’ve now bought) the best being “Slugs of Britain and Ireland “by Ben Rowson.

 He finished by talking us through British slugs and what species we were likely to encounter, and how to tell them apart.
 This again simplified a seemingly very complicated area to something quite manageable.
 Basically, there are four families of slug we find in the UK.
 Round backed slugs (Arionidae), Keeled slugs (Milacidae), Short-keeled slugs (Limacidae), and Shelled slugs (Testacellidae).
 We were told the salient anatomical points for each family.
 Then Chris explained how to spot common individual species within each of these groups.